FottenSC/PwrMassCode/README.md

 # PwrMassCode – PowerToys Run plugin for massCode
 Mostly a copy of the vscode extension with the help of some good ol ai slop

-## Install and enable
-There are two ways to get the plugin into PowerToys Run:

 ## Usage
 - Open PowerToys Run and type `ms`, then your search.
 - To search for specifics use: